jedlimlx/Cellular-Automaton-Viewer/README.md

 - [x] RLEs are pasted rotated (Fixed)
 - [x] Open pattern is bugged (Fixed)
 - [x] HROT B0 isn't working as intended (Fixed)
-- [ ] Keyboard shortcuts only work when the ScrollPane is in focus
+- [x] Keyboard shortcuts only work when the ScrollPane is in focus (Fixed)
 - [ ] Cells are randomly not evaluated
 - [ ] ConcurrentModificationException is thrown (solution is to restart application if it happens until its fixed)